Buy now, pay later: how it works and what to look out for

 For more information on why having a good credit score is important, see our Improve your credit score guide.
 Plus, see how to check your credit reports.

-Where you've got a complaint about an item or service you've bought, you should lodge this with the retailer you bought it from.
-If you're trying to get money back but the retailer isn't playing ball, one of your options is to try the chargeback process.
+Where you've got a complaint about an item or service you've bought, in the first instance you should lodge this with the retailer you bought it from.
+If you're specifically trying to get money back but the retailer isn't playing ball, one of your options is to try the chargeback process

-If you don't feel comfortable complaining directly to a retailer, you could do it via Resolver instead, a free-to-use complaints tool.
-Where your dispute remains unresolved, Resolver will try to escalate it to the free Financial Ombudsman Service, which'll hopefully be able to adjudicate.
+Another option is to complain via Resolver, a free-to-use complaints tool.
+If your dispute remains unresolved, Resolver will then escalate your case to the free Financial Ombudsman Service, which'll hopefully be able to adjudicate.

 If your issue is with your BNPL provider specifically, the process of complaining is similar.
-Either use Resolver, or follow the instructions on your provider's website about how to make a complaint.
+Either follow the instructions on your provider's website about how to make a complaint directly, or complain via Resolver.
+However, where a dispute about a BNPL provider remains unresolved, it's less likely this could be escalated to the ombudsman (more on why this is the case below).

-12. BNPL may become a regulated sector – meaning MORE consumer protection
+13. BNPL is set to become a regulated sector – meaning MORE consumer protection

 The form of BNPL covered in this guide is currently unregulated, meaning users lack vital consumer protection.
-Yet this is hopefully set to change.
+Yet this is hopefully set to change, as in October 2024 the Government laid down proposals for regulating BNPL (though the proposed rules won't take effect until at least 2026).

 • BNPL providers will have to carry out similar checks to other lenders.
 When you apply for a credit card or loan, the lender has to carry out stringent affordability checks to ensure you can afford repayments.
 Lenders are also required to tell you about the product, and let you know what happens if you don't pay.

 • You'll be able to complain to the ombudsman about BNPL products.
-Normally where you have a complaint with a lender that can't be resolved, it's possible to escalate your dispute to the free Financial Ombudsman.
-The ombudsman is an independent official that can adjudicate on whether the lender's treated you fairly, or whether it should have treated you in a different way, and then force it to put things right.
+Normally if you have a complaint with a lender that can't be resolved, it's possible to escalate your dispute to the free Financial Ombudsman.
+The ombudsman can adjudicate on whether the lender's treated you fairly, or whether it should have treated you in a different way, and then force it to put things right.

 However as the ombudsman can only look into disputes about firms and products that are regulated, if something goes wrong when you're using BNPL, you're unlikely to be able to take your complaint to the ombudsman.
 Once the sector becomes regulated, you WILL be able to take BNPL complaints to the ombudsman.